-Sites that are eligible are abandoned sites initially used for, or designed for use by, textile manufacturing.
+Sites that are eligible are abandoned sites used directly for textile manufacturing or operations or ancillary uses for, or designed for use by, textile manufacturing.
 "Abandoned" means that at least 80% of the site has been closed for a period of at least one year.